 The importance of business ethics

-The advantage of network effects is that your search result would appear in even more search results – and live forever on the internet.
-So, it’s fair to say that business ethics are more important than ever.
+The advantage of network effects is that your search results would appear in even more search results – and live forever on the internet.
+So, it’s fair to say that robust and transparent business ethics are more important than ever.

-Let’s look at the key areas of business that highlight the importance of business ethics.
+Let’s look at the key business areas that highlight the importance of what ethics are in business.

 Ethics in leadership

-We are experiencing an increased focus on ethics in leadership that escalates with every industrial disaster, data breach and whistle-blower leak.
+We are experiencing an increased focus on ethics in leadership, which escalates with every industrial disaster, data breach, and whistle-blower leak.

 One company that has significantly benefited from ethical leadership is Microsoft.
-In the 1990s, the company almost had a monopoly on personal computers and was the subject of antitrust proceedings.
+In the 1990s, the company almost monopolised personal computers and was the subject of antitrust proceedings.
 Today, while Google, Facebook, Amazon and Apple face accusations of abusing power, Microsoft is avoiding the Big Tech backlash.
-Microsoft’s president, Brad Smith, and CEO, Satya Nadella have worked together to transform the company since 2014.
-Together they have engaged governments on protecting privacy and establishing ethical guidelines for artificial intelligence.

 Employee ethics

-Employees are not a blank canvas that organisations and leaders can print their ethics.
-They are human beings who have ethical beliefs that are influenced by their background, community and education.
+Employees are not a blank canvas on which organisations and leaders can print their ethics.
+They are human beings with ethical beliefs influenced by their background, community, and education.
 While these ethical beliefs are not set in stone, they can take time and effort to align with the organisation’s ethics.
 They can also be negatively influenced by an environment that lacks business ethics.

 Corporate social responsibility

-Corporate social responsibility is a measure of an organisation’s efforts and actions to exceed the minimum standards of compliance or implied social contracts.
-It’s one of the more challenging aspects of ethics because the onus appears to be on the business, rather than an individual.
+Business and corporate social responsibility is a measure of an organisation’s efforts and actions to exceed the minimum standards of compliance or implied social contracts.
+It’s one of the more challenging aspects of ethics because the onus appears to be on business, rather than an individual.

 But the tide has been turning in recent years, and individuals are more likely to be held accountable for the corporate social responsibility of their organisation.

-Corporate social responsibility has traditionally been seen to sit uncomfortably with boards who consider their primary obligation to make as much money for shareholders as possible.
-However, a survey of shareholders in 2019 revealed that they will accept lower dividends if companies are more honest, transparent and socially responsible.
+Business and corporate social responsibility has traditionally been seen to sit uncomfortably with boards who consider their primary obligation to make as much money for shareholders as possible.
+However, a survey of shareholders in 2019 revealed that they will accept lower dividends if companies are more honest, transparent, and socially responsible.

 Benefits of ethics

 Would it surprise you to learn that the only Australian honouree on the World’s Most Ethical Companies list is a bank?
-Teachers Mutual Bank Limited is a 50-year-old institution that looks back on its past six years with pride – unlike the Big 4 that featured in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
-Since 2014, Teachers Mutual Bank Limited has been named one of the World’s Most Ethical Companies for six years in a row.
+Teachers Mutual Bank Limited is a 50-year-old institution that reflects on its past six years with pride – unlike the Big 4 featured in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+Since 2014, Teachers Mutual Bank Limited has been named one of the World’s Most Ethical Companies for ten years in a row.

 The bank’s website points out that they participate in rigorous ethical testing every year, answering 190 questions across five categories: